zchandikaz/war-dependency-example/README.md

 So in loadClass method any class load request received, will be sent to the foreignClassLoader(Parent-WAR) if it available.

-We have to package this project as jar and put this as a provided dependency in tomcat.
+We have to package this project as jar and put it as a provided dependency in tomcat.
 Because this should be common for both WARs.

 ```java
 public class ProxyClassLoader extends ClassLoader{